-Only 30% of journalists agree that the way companies share information is outdated
+44% of journalists agree or strongly agree that the way companies share information is outdated

-This marks a significant decrease from last year, when 47% of journalists agreed.
+This marks a significant decrease from last year, when 61% of journalists agreed or strongly agreed.

 The jump indicates that companies are stepping up the methods they use to share information.